 The Pool Compliance Certificate is a legal requirement that ensures your pool complies with all relevant safety standards.

 Right to extend settlement date – new clause 6.2

 Under the REIQ Contract for Houses (17th ed.), both parties can obtain a short extension by giving notice under the new clause 6.2 at any time up to 4 PM on the scheduled settlement date.
 A party must give a notice appointing a new settlement date that must be no more than 5 business days after the scheduled settlement date settlement.
 In other words, you can rest easy knowing that if there are any delays or issues with your financier, we will be able to extend the settlement by an extra day, so you don’t miss out on your dream home.

 Make sure you’re using the latest REIQ residential contracts – get your hands on the new editions from 20 January 2022.

 If you’re looking for more information about the changes to the REIQ residential contracts, make sure to give us a call.
 We’d be happy to answer any questions you may have!

-We can be reached at 07 3088 7973 or [email protected] Our team would be happy to help you work through the changes and determine how they might affect your properties’ letting, sale or management arrangements.
+We can be reached at 07 3088 7973 or email@example.com.
+Our building and construction lawyers would be happy to help you work through the changes and determine how they might affect your properties’ letting, sale or management arrangements.